 All the most successful pet food companies have well-maintained blogs.
 Here’s an example from Blue Buffalo, a company that grew from the side project of Bill Bishop and his sons in honor of their dog, Blue, who died of cancer, to an $8 billion company in 2018 when General Mills bought it out.

-It’s amazing that this simple article on types of dog food has seen strong monthly organic traffic since 2018 and ranks for over 443 organic keywords for Nylabone.
+It’s amazing that this simple article about types of dog food has seen strong monthly organic traffic since 2018 and ranks for over 443 organic keywords for Nylabone.

-Creating and maintaining a blog is one of the easiest and best ways to get more of your company’s pet food in the bowls of your customers’ pets.
+Creating and maintaining a blog is one of the easiest and best ways to sell more of your company’s pet food and gain brand awareness.

 And if you need blog topics to help get you started, check out our article on 5 Pet Blog Topics for More Pet Product Sales.

-Thankfully, there are experts out there to help.
-If you’re thinking of getting started on a pet food marketing plan, or if you’re rethinking your current one, contact us for more information we’d be more than happy to help you get started.
+Thankfully, there are experts like Markitors out there to help.
+If you’re thinking of getting started on a pet food marketing strategy, or if you’re rethinking your current one, contact us for more information.